ElEdMedina21/ElEdMedina21/README.md

 ### Hello World! 👋 my name's Elias
+I'm a software engineering senior student who loves a good challenge.
+Whether it is building an ambitious project, finding a complex solution or even understanding a new technology, you can always count me in!

 I'm just a beginner at programming, however i'd dare saying i'm a quite passionate person that's excited and willing to improve 🤙 I like learning new and interesting things, meeting new people, making new friends and i absolutely love playing videogames 🎮